Related Github Documents

 docker build -t dev_nginx nginx && docker run -it -p 443:443 -e UPSTREAM_PWA=http://hybrid.local:7200 -e SSL=true -e CACHE=false --name hybrid-nginx dev_nginx

-NOTE: The NGINX of PWA releases prior to 3.1.0 does not support the SSL=true configuration.
+The NGINX of PWA releases prior to 3.1.0 does not support the SSL=true configuration.

-Previous versions needed the UPSTREAM_PWA to be configured with https and the the files server.key and server.crt had to be supplied in the container folder /etx/nginx to start the NGINX with SSL.
+Previous versions needed the UPSTREAM_PWA to be configured with https and the files server.key and server.crt had to be supplied in the container folder /etx/nginx to start the NGINX with SSL.

 docker build -t dev_nginx nginx && docker run -it -p 443:443 -e UPSTREAM_PWA=https://hybrid.local:7200 -e CACHE=false -v <full-path-to>/server.crt:/etc/nginx/server.crt -v <full-path-to>/server.key:/etc/nginx/server.key --name hybrid-nginx dev_nginx